• Skip to primary navigation

 3. Split the dough in half.
 Press one half of the dough into the lined baking pan.
 Set aside the rest for the crumble topping.

 4. Make the blueberry filling.
 Combine all of the filling ingredients in a small saucepan.
 Place the pan on the stovetop and cook over medium heat, stirring frequently.
 Cook the filling for 15 minutes.
-By this time, the blueberries should have burst and the filling will be a slightly runny liquid.
+By this time, most of the blueberries should have burst and the filling will be a slightly runny liquid.

 5. Pour the blueberry filling over the crust.

 6. Add the crumble topping.
 Crumble the remaining dough over the top of the blueberry filling.
+Lightly pat it down with your hands.

-7. Bake and Cool: place the blueberry crumb bars in the oven and bake at 350 degrees for 25-30 minutes.
+7. Bake and Cool: place the blueberry crumb bars in the oven and bake at 350 degrees for 30 minutes.

 9. Storage: keep the bars in a sealed container in the fridge for up to one week.